Papillion, Nebraska: Description

 Papillion Middle School is in the downtown area south of Papio Creek; the building formerly was used as the high school until August 1971.
 The former junior high was located directly west, across the street.

 Also downtown are the Old A.W.
 Clarke banking house, Sump Memorial Library, Portal One-Room School House, Papillion Municipal Building (Sarpy County Courthouse until 1970), and the John Sautter House.
 Other areas of interest in Papillion include the Sarpy County Court House and Jail, Shadow Lake Towne Center, and Midlands Hospital, all along Nebraska Highway 370 in the southern portion of the city.

-Papillion has a Triple-A Minor League Baseball team, the Omaha Storm Chasers.
-Werner Park, located 3 mi west of the city on Highway 370 in unincorporated Sarpy County, opened in 2011 as the new home of the Storm Chasers, then playing in the Pacific Coast League.
-The Storm Chasers were formerly the Omaha Royals; after 42 years at Rosenblatt Stadium in south Omaha, the team moved out following the 2010 season and changed their nickname.
+Papillion has a Triple-A baseball team, the Omaha Storm Chasers, formerly the Omaha Royals.
+Located 3 mi southwest of the city on Highway 370 in unincorporated Sarpy County, Werner Park opened in 2011 as the new home of the Storm Chasers, then playing in the Pacific Coast League (PCL).
+After 42 years at Rosenblatt Stadium in south Omaha, the Royals moved out following the 2010 season and changed their nickname to Storm Chasers.
 They have been the only Triple-A affiliate of the Kansas City Royals, an expansion club that entered the American League in 1969.
-In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Storm Chasers were placed into the new Triple-A East, which was renamed to the International League in 2022.
+In conjunction with Major League Baseball's restructuring of the minor leagues in 2021, the Storm Chasers were placed into the new Triple-A East, which was renamed the International League in 2022.